 « Back to Where We Work

 In Central Asia, ICAP is strengthening health systems and supporting the response to HIV in Kazakhstan, Kyrgyzstan, Tajikistan, and Uzbekistan.

 We began partnering with the Ministries of Health in these four republics in 2010 and now provide technical assistance and implementation support to the Republican AIDS Centers, laboratories, and non-governmental organizations in order to strengthen HIV care and treatment, especially for key populations.
 ICAP’s office in Almaty, Kazakhstan, serves as a central technical unit for activities in Kyrgyzstan, Tajikistan and, on a more limited basis, in Uzbekistan.

 Global TA: Supporting HIV Prevention, Care, and Treatment

 ICAP is providing implementation support and capacity building for HIV prevention, care, and treatment services, including technical assistance and clinical mentoring for HIV care facilities, and improving laboratory capacity for quality-assured HIV-related tests.
-ICAP also supports HIV prevention for key populations, including medication-assisted treatment, such as methadone for injecting drug users. (funded by PEPFAR through the CDC)
+ICAP also supports HIV prevention for key populations, including medication-assisted treatment, such as methadone for people who inject drugs. (funded by PEPFAR through the CDC)